erickt/erickt.github.io/source/_posts/2014-12-20-performance-digression.markdown

 also might get enum compression, so a type like `Result<(), IoError>` then would speed up to 1200MB/s!
 I think going in this direction is going to really help speed things up.

+---

+That was taking a while, so until next time!